SvenVw/fdm/.changeset/slimy-taxes-taste.md

 "@svenvw/fdm-core": minor
 ---

-Add function `listAvailableAcquiringMethods` to obtain all possible acquiring methods
+Add `listAvailableAcquiringMethods` to retrieve all acquiring-method options.